H3ikki/Tesla-GUI/README.md

 # The Tesla-GUI
 Graphical User Interface for Tesla and Wall Connector to Home Assistant.
+Frontend with image card and elements.

 This GUI is using incredible work of alandtse https://github.com/alandtse/tesla as data source for almost everything.
 The UX / UI was drawn from Mobile App and most of the usable functions have been added that makes sense to use trough Home Assistant.
 Also shoutout to ds2000 https://github.com/ds2000/homeassistant-fe-tesla for initial idea.
 I have White MYP so the initial version will have only these available.
 I can add new pictures to the GUI if some one provides the screen shots from their car.